Smokey and the Bandit Part 3: Production

 The film was originally entitled Smokey IS the Bandit, and did not include Jerry Reed in the cast.
 Contemporary newspapers refer to original plans to feature Jackie Gleason as both "Smokey" and "the Bandit", and Reed's name does not appear in early promotional materials or newspaper accounts during the film's production.
 According to some accounts, Gleason was to play two roles: Sheriff Buford T. Justice and a different "Bandit".
 The original version was shot from October 1982 to January 1983.
 Reportedly test audiences reacted poorly, finding Gleason's two roles confusing, so the studio opted to do re-shoots in April 1983.
 The Bandit scenes were re-shot with Jerry Reed playing the role.
 Other accounts indicate that the title was more literal: that Gleason was to play only Sheriff Justice, but the character would also fill the role of "the Bandit", by taking the Burdette family's challenge (as Burt Reynolds' character Bo "The Bandit" Darville had done in the previous two films).
 In a teaser trailer for the film (billed as Smokey IS the Bandit), Gleason appears in character as Justice, explaining to the audience that to defeat the Bandit he would adopt the attributes of his prey, "becoming [my] own worst enemy".
 A publicity still of Gleason apparently shows him in costume as the Bandit.

+For the first (and only) time in the franchise, the black Trans Am driven by Cledus/Bandit is the third generation version which would go onto greater fame in the TV series Knight Rider, and the model used is near identical to the base vehicle used for KITT.
+As in the previous films, Justice drives a Pontiac police car, in this case an '83 Bonneville.